GustaDev07/GustaDev07/README.md

 ### 👋 Hi there!

 - My name is Gustavo Henrique and I'm a beginner programmer... 🌊
-- I currently finish a technical course in Systems Development at SENAI. 👨‍🎓
+- Now I finish a technical course in Systems Development at SENAI. 👨‍🎓
 - In the future I intend to work in the web developing area. 👨‍💻
 - I dream of attending a Computer Science college after high school. 💭